 Games were revealed, demos playable, release dates announced, and swag was given out.
 The main difference separating it from last year was that there were no big hardware reveals (unless you count PlayStation TV coming to the West).
 Whilst on the whole it was a fairly typical E3, there were a few aspects that made it rather unique and could change the way in which E3 is presented in future years.

 One of the early indications of this shift was the number of games being announced before E3.
 Even though these were not full reveals, traditionally their announcement would be kept secret so that the announcement would generate instant excitement and then would be quickly followed by a trailer and/or live demonstration.
-There were different reasons for the pre-announcements; one was to appease shareholders (this was the case with Far Cry 4 which was first announced in a financial report), another was to reassure fans of what is to come (the Halo 5: Guardians “announcement” also hinted at more to come for this year), then there was the classic scenario of building up hype (Uncharted 4’s announcement months ago as well as just before E3 with games such as Mortal Kombat X), and finally not forgetting the leaks that afflicted some studios (such as the internal video for Battlefield: Hardline).
+There were different reasons for the pre-announcements; one was to appease shareholders who knew how to buy shares UK (this was the case with Far Cry 4 which was first announced in a financial report), another was to reassure fans of what is to come (the Halo 5: Guardians “announcement” also hinted at more to come for this year), then there was the classic scenario of building up hype (Uncharted 4’s announcement months ago as well as just before E3 with games such as Mortal Kombat X), and finally not forgetting the leaks that afflicted some studios (such as the internal video for Battlefield: Hardline).

 The ramifications of these pre-announcements, either by design or confirming leaks (as was the case with Assassin’s Creed Unity) felt particularly noticeable during the Microsoft presentation.
 This is not to state that it was a bad presentation, it was possibly the most slick (of the live presentations), and drastically improved on last year’s shambolic presentation.
 The problem though was that it was not exciting.
 Aside from the few surprising indie games, when it came to the AAA games the only surprise was the new Rise of the Tomb Raider (such a bad title), but a sequel to the Tomb Raider reboot is not that surprising.
 There was also the announcement of The Master Chief Collection, but a collection of the Master Chief Halo games had been rumoured for months.
 Microsoft kept their promise and did indeed ‘show the games’, but that is all that they did.